§ 8721 Monition method established.

 Code 1935, § 1381A; 46 Del.
 Laws, c.
 133, § 1; 9 Del.
 C. 1953, § 8725; 55 Del.
 Laws, c.
 85, § 25G; 60 Del.
 Laws, c.
 675, §§ 1, 2, 4, 5; 61 Del.
 Laws, c.
 391, §§ 1, 2; 70 Del.
 Laws, c.
 186, § 1; 71 Del.
 Laws, c.
 401, § 122.;

-§ 8726 Sales subject to approval of Department of Finance or Chief County Financial Officer.
+§ 8726 Sales subject to approval of Department of Finance or Chief County Financial Officer; prequalification of bidders.

-The department of finance or the chief county financial officer as designated by the county governing body may approve or disapprove the final bid at a sale made by the sheriff under this subchapter provided that the notice of the public sale includes that such sale is "subject to the approval of the department of finance or the chief county financial officer'' in the terms of sale.
+(a) The department of finance or the chief county financial officer as designated by the county governing body may approve or disapprove the final bid at a sale made by the sheriff under this subchapter for any public purpose or reason, including the failure of the successful bidder or its affiliates to comply with the requirements of any law or regulation with respect to any other real property owned by such successful bidder or its affiliates, the failure of such successful bidder or its affiliates to timely pay any amounts owed to the State or any county or municipality or the inability of the successful bidder to remedy any unlawful conditions at the property subject to such sheriff sale in a timely manner; provided that the notice of the public sale includes that such sale is “subject to the approval of the department of finance or the chief county financial officer” in the terms of sale.
 In the event the department of finance or the chief county financial officer does not approve the final bid at such sale, the said department of finance or chief county financial officer may expose the property to another and as many succeeding sales as it chooses.

 § 8727 Title of property sold.